Modern Foreign Languages

-Successful, established trips abroad, supported by a thorough programme of preparation
+- Successful, established trips abroad, supported by a thorough programme of preparation

-- Co-curricular opportunities for learners to use the language outside of the classroom
+- Co-curricular opportunities for learners to use the language outside the classroom

 - Consistently high exam results

 All the teachers in the languages department at Radnor House Sevenoaks are committed to making modern foreign languages accessible, practical and fun!
 We firmly believe that, during their time with us, all pupils should have the opportunity to learn about and enjoy the culture of the countries where French and Spanish are spoken and that, to compete successfully in the jobs market, our young people need to be equipped with a second language.
 All our pupils study both Spanish and French in years 7-9, and choose to take either one or both languages to GCSE level.

 In addition, there are Spanish and French lunchtime clubs for young learners and after school.
-These clubs provide the opportunity to integrate what they learn in the classroom with other subjects, for example Art in Spain and France, food, music, dance and sports.
+These clubs provide the opportunity to integrate what they learn in the classroom with other subjects, for example Art in Spain and France, and food, music, dance and sports in both.

-Years 10, 11 and 12 participate in a French immersion trip every other year, which always includes cultural visits and plenty of opportunities to practise speaking with local people.
+All GCSE students take part in a language educational trip during their studies.
+These residential trips include cultural visits and plenty of opportunities to practise speaking with local people.
 Past trips have included a French exchange with a school in Neuilly-sur-Seine, Paris, and a five-day trip to the city.
 A Level student also take part in residential visits in Spain and France during their studies.

-Year 6 and 7 French pupils have visited Paris as part of an educational visit with the Music department.
-Other past visits have included a French trip to the Opal Coast in the North of France, which includes a visit of Le Touquet, a dinner in a restaurant, a visit by train of "La baie de Somme" and a visit of a chocolate and biscuit factory.
-Year 8 also can take part in a residential trip to Normandy to learn about World War II and practise their French language skills.
+In the past, Year 7 French pupils have visited Paris as part of an educational visit with the Music department.
+Other past visits have included a French trip to the Opal Coast in the North of France, which included a visit of Le Touquet, a dinner in a restaurant, a visit by train of "La baie de Somme" and a visit of a chocolate and biscuit factory.
+Year 8 have also taken part in a residential trip to Normandy to learn about World War II and practise their French language skills.

 Pupils follow the AQA specification for both GCSE and A level.